Skip Menu

 • Clean the dishwasher following the manufacturer’s instructions.
 By cleaning your dishwasher regularly according to manufacturer’s directions, you can expect optimal cleaning.
 If your dishwasher doesn’t have a self-cleaning filter, regularly remove the filter and clean out trapped food particles following the manufacturer’s instructions.
 Also, clean the spray arm nozzle and water jet in order to maximize the power of the water flow necessary to clean dishes.

 • Air-dry dishes.
-Don’t use the heat-dry option; instead, use the no-heat option, or open the dishwasher door after the final rinse to let dishes air-dry.
+Do not use the heat-dry option; instead, use the no-heat option, or open the dishwasher door after the final rinse to let dishes air-dry.
 When opening the door right after the rinse, watch out for escaping steam.
-Also, if high humidity is a problem in your home, do not open the dishwasher door to air-dry your dishes.
+Also, if high humidity is a problem in your

 References